wkazi/Project13/README.md

-* What aspect of security do load balancers protect? o It protects the system from DDoS attacks by shifting attack traffic o Availability which is part of CIA, load balancers protects, ensure application’s availability when needed, and allowing requests to be shared across a number of servers
+* What aspect of security do load balancers protect? o It protects the system from DDoS attacks by shifting attack traffic o Availability which is part of CIA, load balancers protects, ensure applicationâ€™s availability when needed, and allowing requests to be shared across a number of servers

 * What is the advantage of a jump box? o Only Jump box can access the Virtual network via ssh